umati/Showcase/Organization.md

 - **umati partner logo:** The umati Partner logo should be used in your marketing and press materials online as well as offline.

-- **umati sticker for the connected machines:** [TODO: is currently prepared – not yet available] Each machine should be outfitted with a umati sticker.
+- **umati sticker for the connected machines:** [is currently prepared – not yet available] Each machine should be outfitted with a umati sticker.
 If you are connecting a machine that is not located on the fair ground, please find a suitable place for this sticker on your booth to enable visitors to access the dashboard side of your machine with this code.
 A picture of the sticker is shown below (diameter 200mm).

-- **press release from VDW** : informs about the showcase and the registered parties.
+- **press release from umati** : informs about the showcase and the registered parties.
 Please use it also for your own communication as a template.
 Further press releases are going to follow.
-- **umati showcase folder** : [TODO:is currently prepared – not yet available] we will prepare a umati folder like the EMO version, but with more content and listing every partner and the booth information.
+- **umati showcase folder** : [is currently prepared – not yet available] we will prepare a umati showcase folder, with more content and listing every partner and the booth information.
 - **umati dashboard:** We provide a umati dashboard via a weblink to visualize all machines connected to the showcase.
 You are free to use this dashboard at your own booth.
 The dashboard access is described in chapter 4.
 - **umati representative preparation/briefing:** We provide extensive documentation for your umati representatives (called umati Ambassadors), such that your employees can answer the most common questions concerning umati.
 For other booth personnel we provide a shortened version of this document.

 ### Necessary interaction by the participants are

-- If you publish information or are mentioning umati partnership in other places, please **keep us informed by either sending a copy or a URL** for online material.
+- If you publish information or are mentioning umati partnership in other places, please **keep us informed by either sending a copy or a URL to [info@umati.org](mailto:info@umati.org)** for online material.

-- For the fair with a central **umati booth**, there will be a logo wall with all umati partners.
+- For fairs with a central **umati booth**, there will be a logo wall with all umati partners.
 Please **provide a logo to us**.
 - For picturing your machine on the umati dashboard, please **send us a picture of the specific machine** to [info@umati.org](mailto:info@umati.org) (Image will be compressed to 1100x800 if it&#39;s larger) together with the Namespace URI of the machine in the datahub.
 If you do not provide a picture, we will instead display a dummy machine icon.

 ## Documentation, timeline and notes on implementation details for umati showcase